-As a data subject, you have the following rights under Data Protection Legislation and we, as Data Controller in respect of Your Data, will comply with such rights in respect of Your Data:
+As a data subject, you have the following rights under Data Protection Legislation and we, as Data Controller in respect of Registration Data, will comply with such rights in respect of Registration Data:

 - the right of access to personal information relating to you;

 - the right to correct any mistakes in your personal information;